 It’s October, and that can only mean one thing: Happy Anniversary to “Angry Birds: Seasons” … oh, and Halloween!!!
-To celebrate the occasion we thought it would be nice to compile some Angry Birds Halloween related activities for you and your family.
+To celebrate the occasion we’re compiling some awesome and creative Angry Birds Halloween related activities for you and your family.
 We’ve got everything from pumpkin carving templates to costume ideas.

 A quick history lesson (skip if easily bored).
 Those fans who have been around for awhile will remember that Angry Birds Seasons started under the name, “Angry Birds: Halloween“, way back on October, 20th 2010.
 It was an amazing version of Angry Birds that many still consider the best ever.
 Once this spooky version began to rival the original in terms of popularity, and with Christmas around the corner, Rovio revamped the app to become “Angry Birds Seasons“.
 A brilliant move by all accounts.
 To date there have been thirteen episodes in Angry Birds Seasons.